The top 10 mobile games of summer 2026 on Android and iOS

 Let's not lie: two years ago, releasing a list of "best mobile games" was a painful exercise.
 Three gacha, a battle royale, and Candy Crush to make up the numbers.
 In 2026, it's another game.

-Major publishers have understood that the smartphone is no longer a sub-PC — it is the main platform for hundreds of millions of players.
+Major publishers have understood that the smartphone is no longer a sub-PC — it is the main platform for hundreds of millions of gamers.
 As a result: open-world games under Unreal Engine 5 on mobile, Cyberpunk crossovers on your phone, console ports that we would never have imagined three years ago.
-And alongside this, the indie scene has never been so lively on the stores.
+And alongside that, the indie scene has never been so alive on the stores.

 We spent June and the beginning of July testing, farming, speedrunning, and raging on about thirty titles.
 Here's our top 10 - the ones that really deserve to eat up your battery this summer.